Yasmine-Hmida/ChebebTN/README.md

 # Navigate into the project folder:
 cd ChebebTN

-# Install Dependencies for frontend and Run it
+# Install Dependencies for frontend and Run it:
 cd frontend
 npm install
 npx expo start

-# Install dependencies for backend and Run it
+# Install dependencies for backend and Run it:
 cd ../backend
 npm install
 node index.js